 Penny has worked for clients in a number of industries including dairy, food and beverage, wine, education, fashion, energy and FMCG among others.
 She currently acts for successful local companies Z Energy and Westland Milk Products as well as international companies Harley-Davidson and Novartis, and Australian fashion designer Collette Dinnigan.

+Penny is a past President of the New Zealand Institute of Patent Attorneys (NZIPA).
 Before joining Baldwins, Penny worked for 11 years (four of those as a partner) at full-service law firm Kensington Swan, where she headed up the intellectual property team.
 Penny started her career at AJ Park.

 Penny loves fashion and design and recently completed a beach house renovation project.
 She enjoys a “big, rich and buttery” Californian chardonnay and the network of colleagues and friends she has established around the world as a result of practicing in this field of the law.